kazamori/backlog-github-integration-action/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 Currently, this action is intended to be used for an opened event when a pull request was created.
+Issue IDs are taken from commit messages in the pull request.

 By default, the pull request link is added to the `Description` field.
 But if your Backlog has a custom field named `Pull Requests` (types: `Sentence`), set it like this.